Cognitive Dark Matter: Measuring What AI Misses

-We've seen remarkable improvements in the ability of coding agents to complete long tasks, with a doubling of task length every 7 months \cite{Kwa2025-rf}.
-State-of-the-art models now complete, with 50\% probability, tasks that would take a human several hours \cite{METR2025-oz}.
+This tendency to surprisingly omit key components of a complex task is not limited to writing chess apps.
+We have seen remarkable improvements in the ability of coding agents to complete long tasks, with a doubling of task length every 7 months \cite{Kwa2025-rf}.
+State-of-the-art models now complete, with 50\% probability, tasks that would take a human over half a day \cite{METR2025-oz}.
 However, the mechanism by which they've reached this capability appears quite different from humans.
-Ord \cite{Ord2025-wy} noted that LLMs' success or failure on these coding tasks are compatible with a constant hazard rate over time.
+Ord \cite{Ord2025-wy} noted that the successes and failures of AI systems on these coding tasks are consistent with a constant hazard rate over time.
 That is, if a task contains $n$ subtasks and the probability of success for each subtask is $p$, the probability of success for the overall task is $p^n$.
-The recent increase in task length by frontier models has resulted from increasing $p$, or by decreasing the effective number of error-prone steps $n$ by the use of verified tools (cf. \cite{schick2023toolformer}), instead of changing the fundamental dynamics of multistep task completion.
 This is problematic: unless $p = 1$, an exponential falloff will doom long tasks \cite{Dziri2023-jo,LeCun2025-ky}.